Effective Dynamics of Translationally Invariant Magnetic Schr\"odinger Equations in the High Field Limit: Introduction

 \subsection{Effective dynamics}

-Now, assume, for simplicity, that $\lambda \in \sigma(H)$ is a given, non-degenerate eigenvalue of $H$ with associated eigenfunction $\chi \in L^2(\R^2)$.
-Then, for each fixed $p\in \R$ and $\eps\in (0,1]$ sufficiently small, we may, in view of \eqref{resFH}, regard $\eta =\eps^\beta p\ll 1$ as an effective perturbation parameter within the fiber decomposition of $\mathcal H^\eps$.
-Using classical techniques from analytic perturbation theory, then allows us to derive a convergent (for $\varepsilon$ small enough) series for the {\it perturbed eigenvalues} $\lambda^\eps$ in the form
+Assume, for simplicity, that $\lambda \in \sigma(H_0)$ is a given, non-degenerate eigenvalue of $H_0$ with associated eigenfunction $\chi \in L^2(\R^2)$.
+Then, for each fixed $p\in \R$ and $\eps\in (0,1]$ sufficiently small, we may, in view of \eqref{resFH}, regard $(\eps p) \ll 1$ as an effective perturbation parameter within the fiber decomposition of $\mathcal H^\eps$.
+Using classical techniques from analytic perturbation theory allows us to derive (for $\varepsilon$ small enough) a convergent series for the {\it perturbed eigenvalues} $\lambda^\eps$ in the form

-The coefficients $\lambda_j\in \R$ are thereby computed by an iterative procedure starting from the unperturbed eigenvalue $\lambda\in \sigma(H)$, see Section \ref{sec:RalCoef}. for more details.
-In turn, this yields an effective description of the solution $\psi^\eps(t)$ to \eqref{resIVP} in the limit as $\eps\to 0_+$: Indeed, if $\psi_0$ is of the form
+The coefficients $\lambda_j\in \R$ are thereby computed by an iterative procedure starting from the unperturbed eigenvalue $\lambda\in \sigma(H_0)$, see Section \ref{sec:RalCoef}. for more details.
+In turn, this yields an effective description of $\psi^\eps(t)$ as $\eps\to 0_+$: